Lab-Notebooks/AMReX-Divfree/README.md

-## Execution Environment for Testing Divergence Interpolation in Flash-X + AMReX
+## Execution Environment for Testing Divergence Free Interpolation in Flash-X + AMReX

 Overview of steps to get this lab notebook running.